Skip to content

 Authentication Guide

-This guide covers setting up authentication for Soliplex Ingester using OAuth2 Proxy.
+This guide covers authentication for Soliplex Ingester, including API key authentication and OAuth2 Proxy setup.

 Overview